Michigan Winter Moments

 Pucks and Sticks

-Cheer on the National Hockey League’s Detroit Red Wings (a historic franchise that holds more Stanley Cup championships than any other U.S.-based NHL team) as they play their last season in the Joe Louis Arena.
+Cheer on the National Hockey League’s Detroit Red Wings (a historic franchise that holds more Stanley Cup championships than any other U.S.-based NHL team) as they play in Little Caesars Arena.
 Saginaw and Flint are home to junior Ontario Hockey League teams, where fans watch future NHL talent develop on the ice.